How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Can break when using Netlify plugin

-This will largely depend on your Wordpress theme, but from our experience, you cannot use Netlify’s inline-critical-css or image-optim plugins, as the plugins will crash.
+This will largely depend on your WordPress theme, but from our experience, you often cannot use Netlify’s inline-critical-css or image-optim plugins, as it will crash when attempting to optimise plugin code.
 This is unfortunate, because it could save you a lot of manual work.

-We won’t ask your reasons for wanting to build a site with Wordpress and export it as a static site, but to be honest, this is far from an ideal solution.
-Site maintenance is not easy, and the code is still clunky.
-Wordpress is notorious for adding excessive code - this is not a problem if you’ve hand-coded your website, since you have complete control over the code.
+We won’t ask your reasons for wanting to build a site with WordPress and export it as a static site, but to be honest, this is far from an ideal solution.
+The ideal use case is extremely limited.
+Site maintenance is difficult, and the code is still clunky.
+WordPress is notorious for adding excessive code - this is not a problem if you’ve hand-coded your website, since you have complete control over the code.

 Conclusions and Recommendations

-Although we don’t generally recommend exporting a Wordpress website to static, it is indeed possible.
+Although we rarely recommend exporting a Wordpress website to static, it is indeed possible.
 There are a few reasons why you may want to do this, such as adding a Wordpress site to your portfolio and not needing to pay server hosting fees for it.

 Make sure you know why you want to do this - there might be an easier way to do what you want to do!